AndreasG11/MAE224/Lab-To-Do-List.md

 - Difference between analog and digital signals

-    * PWM: Example 2

-- Matlab Introduction

 - Manual written for lab 1, part 1

 ## Lab 1, Week 2: Hydrostatics

 - Add oscilloscope step for manual measurement/debug of transducer signal

-- Update manual for use with Matlab (same goes for all labs)
+- ~~Update manual for use with Matlab (same goes for all labs)~~
+- ~~Add Matlab code for data writing~~

-- Correct calibration curves for all pressure transducers
+- Upload calibration curves for all pressure transducers and link in lab manual

 ## Lab 2: Pipe Flow